Baqend/jahcode/README.md

     var myClass = new GetterSetterClass();
     myClass.text = 'Hello World!'; // alert 'Hello World!'

-EventHandler Trait
+Bind Trait
 ------------------

-My first custom Trait, improves the way to declare event handlers.
-As you know Objects in JavaScript are first class objects so methods lose they scope if you bind them as event handler.
+This Trait, improves the way handling method references which is a common use case when using them as event handlers.
+As you know Objects in JavaScript are first class objects so methods lose they scope if you bind them i.e. as event handler.
 In most cases we don't want to lose the reference to the origin object who owns our event handler.
-So if you import the EventHandler.js you can declare your event handlers on a more common way.
+So if you import the Bind trait you can bind any method of the object on the fly.
+To do that the Bind trait declares a single field named "bind".
+This field keeps an object which reflects all methods declared by that class or any parent class.
+But the returned method references are bind to the object context when they are first used.

+Note that the bind object and each method references are created when they are first used and not at instantiation time

-    var MyEventHandler = SimpleClass.inherit(EventHandler, { //just mixin the EventHandler trait and al your event handlers don't lose there scopes
+    var MyEventHandler = SimpleClass.inherit(Bind, { //just mixin the Bind trait and methods can be bind
-        on: { //declare your event handlers here
+        initialize: {
+            //bind the click method to this context on the fly and keep the reference
+            //so multiple access to the same field will always return the same reference window.addEventListener("click", this.bind.click);
+        },
         click: function() {
             //this refers here to the MyEventHandler instance this.saySomething();
-            }
+            this.done();
         },
-        initialize: {
+        done: function() {
-            for (name in this.on) //register all event handlers on the window object window.addEventListener(name, this.on[name]);
+            //we can use the same reference to unregister the event handler window.removeEventListener("click", this.bind.click);
         }
     });